aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 });
 ```

-In order to interact with your cluster through `kubectl`, your CDK stack will
+In order to interact with your cluster through `kubectl`, you can use the `aws
-include a CloudFormation output with the prefix `ClusterConfigCommand` which
+eks update-kubeconfig` [AWS CLI](https://aws.amazon.com/cli/) command in order
-contains the [AWS CLI](https://aws.amazon.com/cli/) command to run in order in
+to configure your local kubeconfig.

-order to update your local kubeconfig for interacting with this cluster.
+The EKS module will define a CloudFormation output in your stack which contains
+the command to run.
 For example:

 ```
 Outputs: